Available now: Aronia berries, Peppers, Egg plant, Swiss Chard, Celery,Carrots and Potatoes .

-Our next picking day is Friday, August 30th , from 8-12
+Our last picking day for this season is Friday, September 20 , from 8-12

 For Rhubarb we carry the Canadian Red variety, which has slim, red stalks.
 Rhubarb is one of the earliest crops of the season.
 It is great when you eat something new and fresh after a winter of eating root vegetables.
 It is like coming alive again.